 Question 1: Why do you have such a burning interest in languages and interpretation?
 What motivated you to become an interpreter?

 In my book The Interpreter’s Journal, which is my memoir about becoming a professional interpreter, I talk about my early interest in learning languages.
 I grew up in rural Thailand hearing my father speaking English.
 He learned to speak English when he was in the Thai army and he became the most accomplished speaker of English in our area of Thailand.
-I started to dream about traveling to the exotic foreign countries where they spoke English.
+I started to dream about travelling to exotic foreign countries where they spoke English.
 I quickly realized that the key to being able to travel and communicate would be to learn the language.
 So, I started my English learning program at an early age.

 By the time I was a teenager I was helping the other kids in our village with their English lessons.
 As I point out in my book, I earned my first 200 baht spending two hours translating love letters for a young Thai woman when I was fifteen.
 “A lot of people around here would have to work for days to earn that much.
 I started to get the idea that this might be a good career to pursue.”